kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 44: Added gun to sprite, made it have the ability to disappear, and made it look where the player does.
 I also added some other sprites like enemies, bullet, and bang.

+Day 45: Added bullet scene and made the gun actually fire

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.